 Read on to discover what long-term Airbnb rentals are and what benefits they can bring to your vacation rental business.

 The pandemic has also affected businesses and the housing market.
-Many people are currently working at home and will continue to do so in the long-term.
-Work-from-home professionals are booking vacation rentals that offer a “home office.
-This allows them to work while still enjoying a change of scenery.
+Many people are currently working from home and will continue to do so in the long term.
+Work-from-home professionals are booking vacation rentals that offer a “home office” and strong Wi-Fi.
+Dedicated working spaces allow them to work while still enjoying a change of scenery.